Our Lady of Fatima Roman Catholic Church: Mass

 Our Lady of Fatima provides daily and Sunday Liturgy Masses both in English and Spanish.

 Our Lady of Fatima School

 Our Lady of Fatima School is a Catholic school adjacent to the Church building.
 It serves students from grades Nursery to 8th Grade in East Elmhurst along with surrounding neighborhoods such as Jackson Heights, Woodside, Astoria Heights, and Corona.
 The current principal of Our Lady of Fatima School is Margaret Rogers.

 Marguerite's Food Pantry

 Marguerite's Food Pantry is a religious nonprofit organization based at Our Lady of Fatima Church in East Elmhurst that provides donated food and goods to those in need in East Elmhurst and surrounding neighborhoods.
-St. Marguerite d'Youville is the patron saint of the pantry and was originally run by the Grey Nuns of the Sacred Heart.
+St. Marguerite d'Youville is the patroness saint of the pantry and was originally run by the Grey Nuns of the Sacred Heart.

 Bulletin

 The Bulletin is the weekly newsletter of Our Lady of Fatima Parish.
 The Bulletin provides information on Mass schedule times, special intentions, people to pray for, a weekly message from the pastor, parish registration, collection donation statistics, and other important upcoming events.